Vansh-31/brainy-quest/README.md

-# Quiz App
+# Brainy Quest

-A dynamic Quiz App built with React and powered by Redux for seamless state management.
+Brainy Quest is a Quiz App built with React and powered by Redux for seamless state management.

 ## Features